Last Updated on May 11, 2022

 If you use a Firestick 4K for Ultra HD content consumption on your compatible television, then you also can stream select FS1 sports events in full 4K quality via the Fire TV version of the FOX Sports app.
 Not every TV Everywhere service offers 4K sports content.

-As we previously mentioned, the FOX Sports app is available for Fire TV devices.
+As we previously mentioned, the FOX Sports app is available for Amazon Fire TV devices.
 You can easily download and install it from the Amazon Appstore, and the following steps will show you how to do it.

 - In the search menu, type in “FOX Sports” using either the on-screen keyboard or the voice search option.